INTERNAL RULES OF PROCEDURES

 A second roll call may be requested by any member from the Chair but this time only the names of those who failed to vote shall be called.
 This is to give another opportunity to those who failed to cast their votes to exercise their right and also to determine the number of members who might have violated the rule on abstention.
 After the second roll, no other request of the same kind shall be entertained by the Chair.

-Section 83.
-Breaking a Tie. – In case of a tie, the Presiding Officer of this Sanggunian is allowed to cast his vote if he so desires.
-He is, however, precluded under existing laws to cast his vote in order to create a tie.
+Section 80.
+Breaking a Tie. – In case of a tie, the Presiding Officer shall cast his vote to break the tie.

 - Motion to Suspend the Rules;